-Our day trip to the island of Brač , and the visit to Zlatni Rat Beach, was one of the highlights of our week in Croatia.
+Our day trip to Brač, and the visit to Zlatni Rat Beach, was one of the highlights of our week in Croatia.

 Brač is the largest island in Dalmatia and is easily reachable by means of a ferry ride from Split.
-The cost of a one way ticket for a car plus two passengers is about 25 euro – the ticket can be bought from the Jadrolinija office located within the main terminal building.
+The cost of a one way ticket for a car plus two passengers is about 25 euro – the ticket for your day trip to Brač can be bought from the Jadrolinija office located within the main terminal building.

-Still sleepy and hungover from a wedding we attended the previous night, we hoped to find a good breakfast place whilst we waited for the ferry but none were open on a Sunday morning so we made do with some snacks from the supermarket and bad coffee from a machine both of which are located in the terminal building.
+Still sleepy and hungover from a wedding we attended the previous night, we hoped to find a good breakfast place whilst we waited for the ferry but none were open on a Sunday morning, not a great start to our day trip to Brač.
+So, we made do with some snacks from the supermarket and bad coffee from a machine both of which are located in the terminal building.
 The ferry ride is quite pleasant in good weather and is about 50 minutes long.

 A Daytrip to Brač (and Zlatni Rat)